 The above should act as some of the many bonuses that come with reading, and if you enjoy a good book, then they will be precisely that, a bonus.

-For many people, it can seem like a chore, and they often associate reading with something you had to do at school.
+For many people, it can seem like a chore, and they often associate reading with something you had to do at school to gain knowledge.

 The reality is, reading helps you to increase your vocabulary, which can help your career.
 The fact that it can also increase empathy makes it a valuable practice in everyday life.

 Now that you understand how reading makes you smarter, it should encourage you to invest more time to do so.
-The short-term benefits are excellent, but the fact that reading can keep the likes of Alzheimer’s away in the long term make it a valuable habit to maintain.
+The short-term benefits are excellent, but the fact that reading can keep the likes of Alzheimer’s away in the long term make it a valuable habit to maintain and a great way to spend your time.